 Look for those little black specks on your cat or dog’s abdomen or trapped in the flea comb.
 That’s probably not dirt from the driveway.
 That’s flea dirt (again, that’s just a nice expression for flea poop).

 I love flea combs.
 Get one with the nice wooden, brown handle.
-Or get a plastic one that costs fifty cents.
-And use it.
+Or get a plastic one that costs 50 cents.
+And use it!

 Many pets like it.
 They’re great for grooming short-hair cats.